bnek/bnek.github.io/_posts/2020-07-24-Bring-Azure-IoT-to-Mobile-Phones-using-react-native.markdown

     sendErr('Could not connect: ' + err.message);
     });
     ```
-* In the React native app, we'll add a text field and button to send text-based messages to IoT hub replace the content off the `App.tsx` with the following:
+* In the React Native app, we'll add a text field and button to send text-based messages to IoT Hub replace the content off the `App.tsx` with the following:
     ```tsx
     import React, { Component } from 'react';
     import {